riastradh/draft-riastradh-cfrg-staticdh/draft-riastradh-cfrg-staticdh.md

  static DH attacks, which require _sequential_ queries: each query submitted by the adversary (except the first one) depends on the oracle's answer to the previous query.
-(Attacks on elliptic curves over extension fields, or on the multiplicative groups of finite fields, can take advantage of parallel queries.)
+(Some attacks on elliptic curves over extension fields, or on the multiplicative groups of finite fields, can take advantage of parallel queries.)